brikis98/yevgeniy-brikman-homepage/_posts/2023-06-11-lord-of-light.md

 - The book jumps around a lot and can be confusing to follow.
 Again, this was amusing briefly, as you'd eventually realize what's going on and have a fun "ohhh" moment, but after endless repetition, it got very annoying.

 - The technology here is poorly described and basically acts as magic.
-I suppose that's fitting with the god theme, but it means none of the battles are fun to read, as they are just random mish mashes and deus ex machina.
+I suppose that's fitting with the god theme, but it means none of the battles are fun to read, as they are just random mishmashes and deus ex machina.

 ## Rating